Common Security and Defence Policy: Air forces

 The air forces of EU member states operate a wide range of military systems and hardware.
 This is primarily due to the independent requirements of each member state and also the national defence industries of some member states.
 However such programmes like the Eurofighter Typhoon and Eurocopter Tiger have seen many European nations design, build and operate a single weapons platform.
-60% of overall combat fleet was developed and manufactured by member states, 32% are US-origin, but some of these were assembled in Europe, while remaining 8% are soviet-made aircraft.
+60% of overall combat fleet was developed and manufactured by member states, 32% are US-origin, but some of these were assembled in Europe, the remaining 8% being Soviet-made aircraft.
 As of 2014, it is estimated that the European Union had around 2,000 serviceable combat aircraft (fighter aircraft and ground-attack aircraft).

-The EUs air-lift capabilities are evolving with the future introduction of the Airbus A400M (another example of EU defence cooperation).
+The EU's airlift capabilities evolved with the introduction of the Airbus A400M (another example of EU defence cooperation).
 The A400M is a tactical airlifter with strategic capabilities.
-Around 140 are initially expected to be operated by 5 member states (Luxembourg, France, Germany, Spain and Belgium).
+Around 140 were initially expected to be operated by 5 member states (Luxembourg, France, Germany, Spain and Belgium).